captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Hmmm...
-Call Mo Lubenthal in the morning, tell ‘em I’m ready to deal.
+Hmmm…Call Mo Lubenthal in the morning, tell ‘em I’m ready to deal.

 ---